Australia’s heritage population is partly descended from convicts sent from England and Ireland. It’s no secret. We brag about it!

 It takes time overseas to notice things that you’d otherwise not notice.
 On many nations’ passports there is a message that says something like, ‘Fairly enable free passage and care for the wellbeing of our precious citizen blah blah blah’.
 On Australia’s passport cover it says, ‘Don’t loose this bloody thing or you’ll have to pay a hundred bucks to replace it, ya goose!’
 My colleagues laughed at that when they saw it and I realized that no other countries put such messages on their passports.

-Travelling across the border somewhere in the Malley from South Australia to Victoria, I saw another thing I would never have noticed if I’d never left.
+Travelling across the border somewhere in the Malley from New South Wales to Victoria, I saw another thing I would never have noticed if I’d never left.
 Normally at a state border there is a sign that says, ‘Welcome to Nebraska!
 The Beef and Marriage Equality State’, or something like that.
 Not here.
 There was just a sign that said, ‘You are now entering Victoria.
 Drug drive testing operates throughout the state.
 Offenders will be prosecuted.
 Fines of up to $10,000.’
 How’s that for a welcome mat.

 And Aussies will dob each other in.
 During water restrictions, anyone irrigating their lawn will put up a sign explaining that it’s bore or grey water, otherwise all their neighbours will ring the authorities.
 I know quite ordinary people who, if they see someone drinking a beer while driving, will immediately call the police.
 Ditto with noisy parties, damaged taillights and unlicensed businesses.
 God help you if you try to get away with building a carport on your own property without a permit.